TABLE OF CONTENTS

 Intermediate/Advanced Racing Pilots

-The optional Motion Controller redefines the flying experience by giving the pilot real-time control and feedback within a simple hand movement.
-The new audience mode allows others with FPV goggles to watch your flight in real-time.
-Other flight modes include:
+The drone comes with an optional Motion Controller, which redefines the flying experience by giving the pilot real-time control and feedback within a simple hand movement.
+Also, you can use “audience mode” that allow others with FPV goggles to watch your flight in real-time.

 • N mode for new users